rohitshingare/SparkWithScala/README.md

-# You will get learn about how to work with saprk with spark in depth.
+# You will get learn about how to work with scala with spark in depth.